knockout/knockout/documentation/computedObservables.md

 Then, changes to `items` or `selectedIndexes` will ripple through the chain of computed observables, which in turn updates any UI bound to them.
 Very tidy and elegant.

+### Forcing computed observables to always notify subscribers

+When a computed observable returns a primitive value (a number, string, boolean, or null), the dependencies of the observable are normally only notified if the value actually changed.
+However, it is possible to use the built-in `notify` [extender](extenders.html) to ensure that a computed observable's subscribers are always notified on an update, even if the value is the same.
+You would apply the extender like this:

+    myViewModel.fullName = ko.computed(function() {
+        return myViewModel.firstName() + " " + myViewModel.lastName();
+    }).extend({ notify: 'always' });

 # Writeable computed observables

 *Beginners may wish to skip this section - writeable computed observables are fairly advanced and are not necessary in most situations*